Ouranosinc/figanos/CONTRIBUTING.rst

 Get Started!
 -------------------------------------------------

 Ready to contribute?
-Here's how to set up `spirograph` for local development for developpers outside Ouranos.
+Here's how to set up `spirograph` for local development for developers outside Ouranos.

 1. Fork the `spirograph` repo on GitHub.
 2. Clone your fork locally::